Belmont University Data & Information Overview

 Net Price by Income Group for Belmont

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Belmont, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do Belmont Graduates Make?bachelor's degree recipients from Belmont make around $44,100 per year during the early years of their employment.
-That's great news for Belmont students since it is 11% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Belmont Graduates Make?students who graduate from Belmont with a bachelor's degree go on to jobs where they make an average salary of $49,950 in their early years.
+This is good news for future Belmont graduates since it is 18% more than the average college graduate's salary of $42,485 per year.

 Location of Belmont University

 |Address:||1900 Belmont Blvd, Nashville, TN 37212-3757|

 Belmont University Majorsstudents from 66 majors graduated from Belmont University.
 Of these students, 1,705 received undergraduate degrees and 550 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|